To main heading

 13Insert indentNumber of tenths of a percent of the banner width to space the insert from the ending edge, making the maximum value of 50, 5%

 The inheritance path for blank values for any of these is current locale of subsite > master locale of subsite > main subsite.
-If Headline is blank after this, the headline will exist but be blank, making it suitable for a fullwidth banner image without overlaid text.
+If Headline is blank after this, no overlaid text will show, making it suitable for a fullwidth banner image with its own text text.
+If wanting a full-width banner image with its own text for a non-master locale where the master locale does have a non-blank Headline, use a ~.
 If Byline is blank, it will not be shown.
-If wanting no Byline for a particular locale or subsite if others do, use a ~.
+If wanting no Byline for a particular non-master locale when the master locale does, use a ~.

-Because Android phones usually show text about 8% larger than almost anywhere else, if not having access to an Android phone to check that Head size and Byline size don't make the text in them wrap around, allow at least 5-10% clearance either end of the text when designing on other devices.
+Because Android phones usually show text about 8% larger than almost anywhere else, if not having access to an Android phone to check that Head size and Byline size do not make the text in them wrap around, allow at least 5-10% clearance either end of the text when designing on other devices.
+This Android upsizing also affects spacings, so that using Byline merge or Byline offset to produce tight clearances will likely result in text collisions.
+Err on the side of generous spacing.
+This is what happens when one big maker goes their own way, and everyone else is lumped with the consequences.

 This mode allows viewing and editing the banner details for a subsite-locale combination.